Morse code spy work

-I immediately realized that some signals that were identified as spy signals didn’t contain any information of any kind.
+I immediately realized that some signals that were called spy signals didn’t contain any information of any kind.
 The humans were wrong about what was a spy signal and what were innocent signals.
 Now that I knew what the actual spy signals sounded like, I started looking for spy signals that might have been missed.
 I found plenty of them.

 SRI got a new contract to approach this project from a different angle.
 Of course, the boss was happy to get more of the government’s money with this new and larger contract.

-The SRI facility was run with “high security” and we were supposed to find a security guard to let us into our workplace and a few other buildings as needed.
+The SRI facility had “high security,” and we were supposed to find a security guard to let us into our workplace and a few other buildings as needed.
 Try finding a security person in the middle of the night.
-So, I figured out how to pick the locks of every building to which I had legitimate access.
+So, I figured out how to pick the locks of every building to which I had authorized access.
 Nobody ever figured out what I was doing.
 “Highly secure” meant nothing at all.

 It was the positive results of this task that got me a recommendation for the NEXRAD position described in another article.

-It was luck that I got the job, good fortune that I discovered the mess, an accident that somehow my ability with Morse Code got me my next job that was totally unrelated in any way.
+I was lucky that I got the job and good fortune that I discovered the mess.
+It was an accident that my ability with Morse Code got me my next job that was unrelated in any way.

 I lived my life of success because of accidents, or maybe it is luck.
 Skill is good, but luck is better.